xe-nvdk/pyraform/README.md

 - **State Management**: Track your infrastructure's current state with a `state.json` file.
 - **Resource Management**: Automate the creation, modification, and deletion of resources like VMs and disks.
 - **AWS Integration**: Seamlessly interacts with AWS services using Boto3.
-- **More Cloud Providers are coming.
-Your contribution is vital for this project.
+- **More Cloud Providers are coming**.
+Your contribution is vital to this project.

 ## Getting Started